frankfredj/MLB_Arbitrage/README.md

 ![](https://i.imgur.com/NsZtR1G.png)
 ![](https://i.imgur.com/KWBUEtY.png)

+# Variable selection
-To combat this, the data will be sorted by date then split into 10 folds.
-Each fold will contain one serie of games number {j, j + 10, ... , j + 10n} per team.
+The data will be sorted by date then split into 8 folds.
+Each fold will contain one serie of home game number {j, j + 8, ... , j + 8n} per team.
 This will segment the data in a way such that no decaying average have aggregated points in common.

-# Variable selection
+Each fold will be processed in the same way:
+* Run our ensemble of models.
+* Keep track of variable importance for each model.
+* Store the results in a grid